AngusJohnson/Clipper2/Docs/readme.md

 ### PreserveCollinear property:

 This property only pertains to **closed paths**.
-Paths will sometimes have consecutive edges that are collinear, where the shared vertex can be removed and paths simplified without altering the shapes of these paths.
-This simplification is frequently though not always preferred when clipping.
-However, when consecutive edges are collinear and reverse back 180 degrees causing linear spikes, these are almost never desired.
-Linear spikes will always be removed from closed path solutions irrespective of the ``PreserveCollinear`` property.<br>
+Paths will sometimes have consecutive segments that make a single straight edge, and where shared vertices can be removed without altering path shape.
+This removal simplifies path definitions and is usually the preferred option, though not always.
+However whenever solutions contain **spikes** from to consecutive edges reversing back on each other, these spikes will always be removed irrespective of whether ``PreserveCollinear`` is enabled or disabled.<br>

 Example: